screeps/docs/source/auth-tokens.md

 ## Rate Limiting

+Regular requests made by browser or Steam client are **NOT** rate limited.

-All requests authenticated by auth tokens are subject to rate limiting rules.
+However, all requests authenticated by auth tokens are subject to rate limiting rules.
 When rate capacity is exceeded, you will get `429` HTTP code in response:

 ```
 HTTP/1.1 429 Too Many Requests